-Matthew Hall specializes in affordable housing development, real estate finance, not-for-profit law, and corporate law.
+Matthew Hall concentrates his practice in affordable housing development, real estate finance, not-for-profit law, and corporate law.

 Matt has represented both for-profit and nonprofit developers on scores of large-scale, complex affordable housing projects utilizing Federal, state and city housing finance programs and numerous other funding sources.
 In addition, he has extensive experience with the Joint Equity Ownership (JOE NYC) program, fatth-based development initiatives, Goldstein Hall’s Emerging Development Program, acquisitions, tax incentive programs, green/passive housing, veterans affairs, organizational restructuring, and condominium and cooperative law.

 Matt frequently lectures on affordable housing for developers, housing professionals, community development organizations and lenders/investors.
 He has lectured and led workshops for numerous organizations, including the Enterprise Foundation, the Supportive Housing Network of New York (SHNNY), the Association for Neighborhood and Housing Development (ANHD), New York State Association for Affordable Housing (NYSAFAH) and Urban Homesteaders Assistance Board (UHAB).

 Matt also serves, or has recently served, on several boards of directors of not-for-profit groups throughout New York City, including the prestigious La Mama Experimental Theatre Club and the New York WEB Center.